-Densification: select the desired point cloud with the dropdown menu and the number of desired points.
-The point cloud will be regenerated densifying the point count to the maximum specified value. once you press “Apply filters”.
+Densification: select the desired point cloud with the dropdown menu and the number of desired points The point cloud will be regenerated densifying the point count to the maximum specified value. once you press “Apply filters”.
 Only structured point clouds can be densified.

 Decimation: select the desired mesh with the dropdown menu and the number of desired vertices.
 The mesh will be regenerated decimating the vertex count to the maximum specified value once.

 Densification: select the desired mesh with the dropdown menu and the number of desired vertices.
 The mesh will be regenerated using the vertex count to the maximum specified value once.

 Laplacian smoother: will smooth the surface of the selected mesh.
 Reduces noise and won’t keep sharp edges.
 More iterations mean a smoother final result.

 Bilateral smoother: will smooth the surface of the selected mesh.
 Reduces noise while trying to keep sharp edges where possible.
 More iterations mean a smoother final result.

 Fill holes: will fill the mesh holes.
 From the selection window, it is possible to select a specific hole (in the workspace scene the hole border will be highlighted with a border) or all holes of a certain size (or all holes).
 The color of the triangles that will close the hole will most likely wrong when the missing visibility of the point from the camera will behave in a degenerate way (and, obviously, it is impossible to identify the color of something that is not seen by any picture).
 Two algorithms are available, watertight and selective.
 While the selective one can close the selected hole in a fast way, it might not work for complex cases, in which case we suggest to you the watertight algorithm.